 What Is Dsuvia?

 Dsuvia is a tablet form of Sufentanil, a synthetic Opioid that has been used intravenously and in epidurals to treat moderate to severe pain since the 1980s.
-The medication is 10 times stronger than Fentanyl, a drug that has caused tens of thousands of overdose deaths in America over the past decade.
+The medication is 5-10 times stronger than Fentanyl, a drug that has caused tens of thousands of overdose deaths in America over the past decade.
 Dsuvia is intended for use in adults and only in a certified medically supervised healthcare setting, such as a hospital or surgical center, for the management of acute pain severe enough to require an Opioid analgesic and for which alternative treatments proved inadequate.
+It is also intended to relieve pain during or after surgery or other medical procedures.
 The medication comes in a single-use package and should not be used for more than 72 hours.
 Due to the potency of the drug, Dsuvia is not available at retail pharmacies or for any home use.

 According to the makers of the drug, AcelRX, Dsuvia was developed to fulfill an unmet need for acute pain management in hospitals.
 Prior to the new medication, no Opioids were available that could dissolve under the tongue for patients who are not specifically diagnosed with cancer, experiencing pain, and/or tolerant to other Opioids.
 Dsuvia provides an alternative to intravenous and oral pain medications, which could take up to an hour to provide any relief, and helps reduce dosing errors that can occur when administering liquid formulations of Opioids.
 Dsuvia was approved for use by the FDA in November of 2018.